Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 # Command-line Environment

 ## Contents
-There are some signals that can be triggered by keys:
+There are some signals that can be triggered by pressing keys:

 ```bash
 ^\ SIGQUIT